xiaoyu961031/MOF-KAN/README.md

 ## Overview
 Welcome to the official repository for **MOF-KAN**, a framework leveraging Kolmogorov-Arnold Networks (KAN) for the digital discovery of Metal-Organic Frameworks (MOFs).
-MOF-KAN represents the first application of KAN in MOF research, offering unparalleled accuracy and efficiency in navigating the diverse chemical and structural landscapes of MOFs.
+MOF-KAN represents the first application of KAN in MOF research, offering comparable accuracy and efficiency than tradition Multilayer-preceptron (MLP) in navigating the diverse chemical and structural landscapes of MOFs.

 ## Prerequsite
 - tfkan